-Fried is the recipient of numerous awards, most recently the 2016 Inserm International Prize in Medical Research.
-A short video of Dean Fried's work was prsented at the awards ceremony.
+Fried is the recipient of numerous awards, most recently the 2018 Crain’s and The 2016 Inserm International Prize in Medical Research.
+A short video of Dean Fried's work was presented at the awards ceremony.
 Watch it here.
-Other recent honors inlcude the Alliance for Aging Research's inaugural 2011 "Silver Innovator Award” and their 2012 Silver Scholar Award, and Fondation IPSEN's 2012 Longevity Prize, In 2004, the U.S. Congress named her a Living Legend in Medicine.
+Other honors include Fondation IPSEN's 2012 Longevity Prize and the Alliance for Aging Research's inaugural 2011 "Silver Innovator Award” and their 2012 Silver Scholar Award.
+In 2004, the U.S. Congress named her a Living Legend in Medicine.
 In 2012, Fried was also profiled by The New York Times as one of 15 world leaders in science.
-Global publisher Thomson Reuters named her "one of the most influential scientific minds of the past decade” in 2014.
+Global publisher Thomson Reuters named her "one of the top percent of the most influential scientific minds of the past decade” in 2014.

 Fried is an elected member of the National Academy of Sciences' National Academy of Medicine, and elected to serve on its executive council.
 Fried served as the 2016-17 President of the Association of American Physicians, the elected society of the U.S.'s leading physician scientists.
 She was the second dean of a School of Public Health to be President of AAP, the first being William Henry Welch in 1904.
 She is a member of the MacArthur Research Network on an Aging Society and the Milken Institute's Center for the Future of Aging.
 An elected member of the Council on Foreign Relations, Fried is also co-chair of the World Economic Forum’s Global Futures Council on the Future of Human Enhancement.